 Root rot is a disease that tends to grow in damp soil, and its main target is the plant roots.
 They tend to shorten the life span of the plants.
 Wet soil causes a decrease in oxygen intake, weakening the bases and allowing root rot to spread to the plant.

 The second cause is when another fungus is present, contributing to spreading the root rot to the plant.
-The damp conditions allow providing support to the fungus, which then does its work.
+The damp conditions support the fungus, which then does its work.

-The Philodendron Goeldii can be saved by restricting yourself from over-watering the plant, and the soil must be well-drained so that there is no room for the root rot.
-Chemicals like methyl bromide should be used to prevent it and finally prune the infected ones to eliminate the rot.
+The Philodendron goeldii can be saved by restricting yourself from over-watering the plant, and the soil must be well-drained so that there is no room for root rot.
+Chemicals like methyl bromide should be used to prevent it, and finally, prune the infected ones to eliminate the rot.

-Mealybugs are also common as they are small, soft-bodied insects, and they are visible to the naked eye with their white appearance in clusters.
-They suck the juices of the plant and cause wilting of leaves, fruits, and flower buds.
+Mealybugs are also common as they are small, soft-bodied insects and are visible to the naked eye with their white appearance in clusters.
+They suck the plant’s juices and cause wilting of leaves, fruits, and flower buds.

 They produce honeydew that forms a sooty mold fungus and invades the plant to destroy it.
 Use neem oil and insecticidal soap on the plants to keep them safe.
 Otherwise, wash them with water if the bugs are not significant in numbers.